 Riparian Areas and Wetlands

-Many of CCBWQA projects re-integrate the stream channel and floodplain along the corridor of Cherry Creek and its tributaries.
-Re-integration will cause more frequent stormflows to spill out of the channel onto the riparian and floodplain area, and increase filtration/infiltration in the overflow banks.
+Stream reclamation projects that re-integrate the stream channel and floodplain assist storm flows to spill out of the channel onto the riparian and floodplain area and increases filtration/infiltration in the overflow banks.
 Revegetation along the corridor with wetland plants, grasses, shrubs, and trees provides an aesthetic buffer and promotes enhanced riparian habitat.
+All of this creates a healthier stream, and reduces nutrients entering Cherry Creek Reservoir.

 Stream Preservation Areas Defined in Regulation 72